Preparing for SaaS application data protection

 -

-For Google Cloud SaaS applications: Specifically for the HMSA, R‑Cloud requires additional permissions.
+For SaaS applications in Google Cloud: Specifically for the HMSA, R‑Cloud requires additional permissions.
 For details, see Google Cloud permissions required by R‑Cloud.

 -